-This menu contains parameters that determine how the DCM interprets the output shaft position signal from the magnetic vector position sensor (also referred to as the "CPS").
+This menu includes parameters from the contactless magnetic vector position sensor (also referred to as the "CPS") that the DCM interprets as voltage equivalents.

 - 1 Set Pos 0%: Sets the 0% position to match the present output shaft position.
 This does not change the 100% position. - 2 Set Pos 100%: Sets the 100% position to match the present output shaft position.
-Also instructs the DCM to change travel span based on the 0% position.
+Also instructs the DCM to change travel span in relation to the 0% position.
 This does not change the 0% position. - 3 PresCPS V: Displays the CPS signal voltage at the present output shaft position.
 Not editable. - 4 CPS Zero%: Displays the CPS voltage at the 0% output shaft position.
 May be edited to define the voltage at the lowest operating point of travel.
-For CW actuator configuration, this voltage should be 1.3 V and for CCW configuration, 3.7 V. The DCM will automatically adjust when the direction of travel is changed. - 5 CPS Span: Displays the voltage signal span from the CPS for maximum possible rotation of the output shaft.
-This is the upper range voltage minus the lower range voltage (typically 2.4 V).
+For CW actuator configuration, this voltage should be 1.0 V and for CCW configuration, 5.0 V. The DCM will automatically adjust when the direction of travel is changed. - 5 CPS Span: Displays the voltage signal span from the CPS for maximum possible rotation of the output shaft.
+This is the upper range voltage minus the lower range voltage (typically 4.0 V).
 Not editable. - 6 CPS RngLwr: Displays the CPS voltage signal at the lowest possible point of travel.
 Not editable. - 7 CPS RngUpr: Displays the CPS voltage signal at the highest possible point of travel.
 Not editable. - 8 Pos S/N: Displays the Serial number of the CPS and has no effect on actuator function. - 9 Snsr Dir: The direction of output shaft rotation that causes the CPS signal to increase.
 This direction is typically CW and is not editable.